May 5, 2021 by Alcyene Almeida Rodrigues

 Kids’ Sports: Playing Safe to Avoid Overuse Injuries

-“We’ve definitely seen a spike in the number of kids getting hurt from playing sports in the last five-to-six years,” said Roger Saldana, M.D., a pediatric orthopedic surgeon with Miami Orthopedics & Sports Medicine Institute at Baptist Children’s Hospital.
+“We’ve definitely seen a spike in the number of kids getting hurt from playing sports in the last five-to-six years,” said Roger Saldana, M.D., a pediatric orthopedic surgeon with Miami Orthopedics & Sports Medicine Institute.
 “Kids are starting to play at younger ages, specializing in one sport sooner, playing on multiple teams at the same time and not resting enough.”

 Longer engagements in organized sports and decreased diversity in playing multiple sports are contributing to kids getting hurt, he adds.